infinum/wordpress-handbook/Coding standards/PHP coding standards.md

 class Custom_Class { ... }
 ```

-Constants should be in all uppercase with underscores separating words:
+Constants should be in all uppercase letters with underscores separating the words:

 ```php
 <?php